Globalization: Economic globalization

+Outsourcing is a key part of global labor arbitrage, where workers in the developed world compete with foreign workers for low wages.

 Trade facilitation looks at how procedures and controls governing the movement of goods across national borders can be improved to reduce associated cost burdens and maximize efficiency while safeguarding legitimate regulatory objectives.

 Global trade in services is also significant.
 For example, in India, business process outsourcing has been described as the "primary engine of the country's development over the next few decades, contributing broadly to GDP growth, employment growth, and poverty alleviation".

 William I. Robinson's theoretical approach to globalization is a critique of Wallerstein's World Systems Theory.
 He believes that the global capital experienced today is due to a new and distinct form of globalization which began in the 1980s.
 Robinson argues not only are economic activities expanded across national boundaries but also there is a transnational fragmentation of these activities.
 One important aspect of Robinson's globalization theory is that production of goods are increasingly global.
 This means that one pair of shoes can be produced by six countries, each contributing to a part of the production process.